Azure/azure-quickstart-templates/301-availability-set-elastic-storage-ecs/README.md

 the system will do a reboot after package installation. the reboot(s) will be controlled by a systemd service [ecs-installer.service](emcecs/ecs-installer.service)

-after the reboot, the CES ansible installer starts withn step1 and step2
+after the reboot, the ECS ansible installer starts withn step1 and step2
 the progress is also logged
 ```bash
 sudo su